 What we like: Pure camping luxury.

-What we don’t: Heavy, and not everyone needs this much cushion.
+What we don’t: Heavy and not everyone needs this much cushioning.

 See the Therm-a-Rest MondoKing 3D